audsinthecity/tipcalc/README.md

 Spent a lot of time trying different things and cobbling together solutions from StackOverflow, online tutorials, videos, official documentation, etc. Since I also design, fair bit of effort on aesthetic aspects in addition to just the code.
 One thing that was still not fully resolved is using a UIView as a "partial background" and moving it to the back so that you can still work with other elements - tried ordering in Storyboard, using the z position, sendSubviewToBack.
 In some cases, I am guessing there is redundant code, perhaps when working with user defaults, but I'm not familiar enough with this yet to be more efficient.
 Initial notes - Getting used to hooking up different views in Main.storyboard - it's not always apparent how to undo a connection.

-If it's important that I implement all of the optional features to have a better shot at joining the program, let me know and I will make it happen.

 ## License